 We are absolutely outraged at the Directors of Element 6 for their treatment of us.

 But more importantly, words cannot express how disgusted we are in World Sailing… An organisation that is supposed to represent ALL sailors.
-An organisation that has quite clearly used their power to manipulate a manufacturer to support the small minority of elite sailors at the expense of the everyday sailor.
-The impact of their action will be evident to the catamaran sailing community over the coming months.
+From our perspective it appears that they have pressured a manufacturer to support the small minority of elite sailors at the expense of the everyday sailor.
+The impact of this will be evident to the catamaran sailing community over the coming months.

 Goodall Design is a small family business who for over 40 years has prided itself in supporting catamaran sailors at all level of the sport – from casual weekend sailors to world class sailors.
 Our commitment has always been to supply sailors, with the best product we can at an affordable price.